 CRCTU welcomes applications to collaborate with us.

-Our new Clinical Trials MSc covers the theoretical and practical aspects of the design, conduct, analysis and interpretation of clinical trials.
+Our Clinical Trials MSc covers the theoretical and practical aspects of the design, conduct, analysis and interpretation of clinical trials.

 29 April 2016